KuligKamil/mongodb-project-workshop/README.md

 ### Summary

-  "The best option to learn something new is to create workshop.
-You have perfect motivation, deadline."
+  > The best option to learn something new is to create workshop.
+You have perfect motivation, deadline.
   Kamil Kulig

   MongoDB is the most popular database that as not Relational Database.